pachyderm/pachyderm/doc/deployment/deploy_custom.md

 This flag will create a `VolumeClaimTemplate` in the `etcd` `StatefulSet` that uses the standard `etcd-storage-class`.
 Consult with your Kubernetes administrator on the availability of this storage class in your Kubernetes deployment.

 `--static-etc-volume` is used when your Kubernetes installation has not been configured to use StatefulSets.
-It will use a static volume with Pachyderm's `etcd`, creating a PV with a spec appropriate for one of cloud providers:
+It will use a static volume with Pachyderm's `etcd`, creating a PV with a spec appropriate for each of cloud providers specified above:

-- gcePersistentDisk for Google Cloud Storage,
+- `aws`: awsElasticBlockStore for Amazon Web Services
-- awsElasticBlockStore for Amazon Web Services, and
+- `azure`: azureDisk for Microsoft Azure
-- azureDisk for Microsoft Azure.
+- `google`: gcePersistentDisk for Google Cloud Storage

 Of course,
 these choices are not relevant for most on-premises deployments,